 On average, one person dies in a DUI accident every 53 minutes.

 Statistics also estimate that one person is injured in an alcohol-related crash every minute.
 Consequently,

 may be involved in a drunk driving crash in their lifetime.

-The unfortunate truth is that driving drunk is a common occurrence
+The unfortunate truth is that driving drunk is a common occurrence.

 Although most drivers believe that it is perfectly acceptable to have several drinks and drive home, many states take additional precautions beyond set blood alcohol limits.
 Throughout the US, the legal BAC to drive is under 0.08%.
-Nonetheless, if a police officer believes that you are too impaired to drive, no matter what your BAC may be, they have the right to arrest you on a DUI charge.
+Nonetheless, if a police officer believes that you are too impaired to drive, no matter what your BAC may be, they have the right to detain you on a DUI charge.

 If you have ever made the mistake of driving while intoxicated, you are putting your life and other innocent lives at risk.